Self-Portrait (Titian, Berlin)

-Self-Portrait is an oil on canvas self-portrait by the Venetian painter Titian, from c.
-1546-1547.
-While he painted a number of independent self-portraits in various formats, this is one of only two painted examples to survive.
+Self-Portrait is an oil on canvas self-portrait by the Venetian painter Titian, dated to between 1546 and 1547.
+While he painted a number of self-portraits in various formats, this is one of only two painted examples to survive.
 The other is in Madrid, dated c.
 1560.
-Both share a somber and reserved palette, although this example is richer in tonal variation and colour harmonisation.
+Both share a sombre, reserved palette, although this work is richer in tonal variation and colour harmonisation.

-It is unfinished, with his left hand, areas of his clothing only sketched and only roughly sketched.
+The canvas is unfinished; his left hand and areas of his clothing are only roughly sketched.
 It has been suggested that the canvas is a modello, or study, for another now lost work.
-Another theory is that it was painted for family members for his memory after he died.
+Another theory is that it was painted for family members in his memory after he died.
 Thematically and stylistically, the work can be associated with his 1545 Portrait of Pietro Aretino.
-A number of versions or variants exist, including drawings from his own hand, and paintings attributed to his workshop.
+A number of versions or variants exist, including drawings from his own hand and paintings attributed to his workshop.

 Origin and purpose

 Parts of the canvas are unfinished, especially the hands, the dark area around his face, and the drapery.
-It remained in Titian's studio in the Biri Grande, Venice, until his death, which some art historian see as evidence that it was intended as a study, although it may just have been simply because it was unfinished.
+It remained in Titian's studio in the Biri Grande, Venice, until his death, which some art historians see as evidence that it was intended as a study, although it may just have been simply because it was unfinished.

 The Italian painter, architect, and writer Giorgio Vasari wrote in 1568 that Titian had made a number of self-portraits for his family to remember him by, and it is likely that this was one, given that it was not sold in his lifetime.
-However Vasari dates the portrait to c.
-1562-64, this work more closely corresponds to a records of a version of a portrait given to Paolo Giovio in 1549.
+However, Vasari dates the portrait to c.
+1562-64, this work more closely corresponds to a record of a version of a portrait given to Paolo Giovio in 1549.